syrilster/spring-currency-conversion-service/README.md

     * Currency conversion Service: http://localhost:8765/currency-converter/from/{from}/to/{to}/quantity/{quantity}
     * Currency Exchange Service: http://localhost:8765/currency-exchange/from/{from}/to/{to}

+## Feign Client
+* Feign is an HTTP client created by Netflix to make HTTP communications easier.
+It is integrated to Spring Boot with the spring-cloud-starter-feign starter.
+* To create a client to consume an HTTP service, an interface annotated with @FeignClient must be created.
+* Endpoints can be declared in this interface using an API that is very close to the Spring MVC API.
+The @EnableFeignClients annotation must also be added to a Spring Configuration class.

 ## Using Ribbon to Loadbalance between the currency exchange Micro Services.
 * Using Feign Client we were able to set up a  proxy between services. (@FeignClient(name = "currency-exchange-service", url = "localhost:8000")).
 * Above annotation has the server URL hardcoded.
 This is an issue if we want to have more instances of the same microservices as the URL changes.